In-patient luxury rehab center in Thailand

 Chocolate addiction signs, symptoms, and treatments

-Chocolate addiction is the uncontrolled consumption of large amounts of chocolate despite adverse health consequences.
-A negative relationship with chocolate may manifest in psychological and behavioral ways.
+Chocolate addiction is an uncontrolled consumption of large amounts of chocolate despite adverse health consequences.
+A negative relationship with chocolate manifests itself through psychological and behavioral difficulties.

 Chocolate Addiction Signs, Symptoms, and Treatments sign

-The causes of compulsive chocolate consumption are chocolate’s addictive properties, the stimulation of pleasure chemicals in the brain, and feelings of stress and anxiety.
-The condition also has several negative health impacts on a person.
+The causes of compulsive chocolate consumption can be linked to chocolate’s addictive properties, release of pleasure chemicals in the brain, and feelings of stress and anxiety.

 What is chocolate addiction?

-Chocolate addiction is the lack of control over chocolate consumption that is characterized by intense cravings for the food.
-A chocolate addict may also continue eating the treat regularly despite being aware of resulting health problems.
+Chocolate addiction is the lack of control over chocolate consumption that is characterized by intense cravings for chocolate.
+In a study published in Appetite, Professor Marion Hetherington and Jennifer MacDiarmid of the Department of Psychology of the University of Dundee further added that a chocolate addict may continue eating the treat regularly despite being aware of the resulting health problems.

 What are the causes of chocolate addiction?

-• Biological factors: A person’s preference for sweet foods can be due to genetics and the stimulation of the brain’s reward system caused by chocolates.
+• Biological factors: A person’s preference for sweet foods can be due to genetics and the stimulation of the brain’s reward system caused by substances in chocolates.
 Evidence exists that children of parents with alcohol problems are more likely to develop a preference for sugary foods like chocolate.
 Addictive-like eating behavior around chocolate also stems from its ability to increase levels of neurotransmitters such as dopamine and serotonin, which are both critical for appetite and positive mood.
+Chocolate also contains various bioactive components, such as methylxanthines, biogenic amines, and cannabinoid-like fatty acids.
+These bioactive components may induce abnormal behaviors and psychological sensations similar to those experienced with other addictive substances, according to professors Kristen Bruinsma and Douglas Taren of the Arizona Prevention Center of the University of Arizona in an article published in the Journal of the Academy of Nutrition and Dietetics.

 • Psychological factors: Negative emotions such as stress, anxiety, and depression can make people turn to chocolate for comfort and reassurance.
-Some people also tend to associate chocolate with comfort food, which is craved for when in need of a mood boost.
+Some people also tend to associate chocolate with comfort food, which is craved when in need of a mood boost.
+A study by Dallard et al. of the CHU de Saint-Etienne published in L’encephale found that psychologically vulnerable and depression- and anxiety-susceptible individuals seem to consume chocolate as a light psychotropic drug to alleviate psychological distress.

-• Social factors: Chocolate is depicted in the media or in advertisements as either an indulgence or something one should be guilty about.
+• Social factors: Chocolate is depicted in the media or advertisements as an indulgence or something one should be guilty about.
 This may influence increased consumption to the point of abuse, as people are exposed to images of chocolate and helpless chocoholics everywhere.
+According to a 2017 research article published in PLoS One by Julia M. Hormes and Martha A. Niemiec of the University of Albany in New York, internalized cultural norms may have a causal influence on chocolate craving and consumption.
+For instance, in a society that focuses on the constructs of beauty standards and physical attractiveness, chocolate consumption is highly discouraged because of its weight-inducing effect, weight-gain potential, or obesogenic properties.

 What-are-the-causes-of-chocolate-addiction